ufal/npfl114/exam/questions.md

-- Describe layer normalization, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convlutinonal layers).
+- Describe layer normalization, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
 [5]

 - Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with